-Iron Pillars of Delhi/Vidisha (400 AD), and Dhar (1000 AD) stand living testimony to the skills of ancient Indian metallurgists.
+The Iron Pillars of Delhi and Dhar, dating back to 400 AD, stand living testimony to the skills of ancient Indian metallurgists.
 The Delhi pillar is 7 m high and weighs 6.5 tons.
-It is 98% pure Iron with a high Phosphorous content to make it rust-free.
+It is 98% pure Iron with a high phosphorous content to make it rust-free.
 No other country had the capability to produce an iron mass of this size and purity till the Industrial Revolution of 18th century.